SR Dental Care

 Why You Should Be Careful After Composite Fillings

-While the waiting period after your composite filling may seem short, it’s vital to follow these guidelines to ensure your filling sets correctly.
-If you eat too soon, or consume foods that are too harsh, you risk damaging the filling or even causing it to come loose.
-Proper aftercare will also ensure that the filling bonds securely with your tooth, maintaining its durability for years to come.
+Although the waiting period after a composite filling may seem brief, it’s important to follow proper guidelines to ensure your filling sets correctly.
+Eating too soon or consuming hard or sticky foods can damage the filling or even cause it to become loose.
+Following recommended care helps the filling bond securely with your tooth, supporting its strength and durability for years to come.

-In addition, your tooth may be sensitive to temperature and pressure immediately following the procedure.
-This sensitivity typically subsides within a few days, but taking extra care when eating can help avoid unnecessary discomfort.
+It’s also common for your tooth to be sensitive to temperature and pressure immediately after the procedure.
+This sensitivity usually eases within a few days, but being cautious while eating can help minimize discomfort and support healing after dental fillings.

 How Long Does the Sensitivity Last?

-After a composite filling procedure, it’s common to experience some degree of tooth sensitivity.
-This can last anywhere from a few hours to a few days.
-During this time, you may experience discomfort when consuming hot or cold foods, or when biting down.
-This is completely normal and should subside on its own.
+After a composite filling, it’s normal to experience some temporary tooth sensitivity.
+This may last from a few hours to a few days and can cause mild discomfort when eating hot or cold foods or biting down.
+These symptoms are a typical part of the healing process and usually resolve on their own with proper aftercare following a filling.

-If you notice that the sensitivity persists beyond a few days or becomes more intense, it’s important to contact your dentist in Dalkeith, Scotland, to make sure there isn’t an issue with the filling or the underlying tooth.
+If the sensitivity persists beyond a few days or becomes more pronounced, it’s important to contact your dentist in Dalkeith, Scotland.
+A professional check ensures there are no issues with the filling or the underlying tooth and helps guide you on protecting your filling for a smooth and effective recovery.

 Additional Aftercare Tips for Composite Fillings